FranzZemen/module-factory/ReadMe.md

     };

     where:
-        moduleName:         The moduleName is the name of either an installed package or a relative path, or JSON file.
+        moduleName:         The moduleName is the name of either an installed package or an absolute or  relative path,or JSONfile.
         functionName:       The name of the factory function in the loaded module.
 Not used for JSON files.
         constructorName:    The name of the factory constructor in the loaded module.
 Not used for JSON files or modules providing JSON properties.
         propertyName:       The name of a JSON property in the loaded module